View live flow and water level readings for Lambert Creek at the Lambert Creek waterbody page.

 As ditch authority under Minnesota Statute 103B, VLAWMO is responsible for maintaining a reasonable function of the ditches and waterways in the Watershed.
 A 2018 feasibility study and Repair Report for Ditch 14 determined that the Ditch was adequately functioning and dredging repair urgency is not immediate, but should be planned and budgeted for.
 Click here for a list of reports and presentations on Lambert Creek/Ditch 14.

 Living near a wetland or ditch can require some patience and flexibility.
-While it may be tricky to maintain a green lawn in such areas, it is possible to live in harmony with wetlands.
+While it may be tricky to maintain a green lawn in such areas, it is possible to live in harmony with wetlands and floodplains.
 With some planning and patience, VLAWMO is here to help create solutions that work for both people and water resources.
 Options include:

 Every property has factors that could call for one or a combination of these strategies.
 Contact (651) 204-6071 to request a free on-site visit from VLAWMO staff to discuss your needs and the possibilities for your yard.